kosmikgirl/lit-scaffold-sass/docs/localization.md

 }
 ```

-To enable the localization please set `VariablesNames.IS_LOCALE_ENABLED` in `src/config/config.ts` to `true`.
+Set `VAR_IS_LOCALE_ENABLED` to `true` in the `.env` file to enable localized routes.

 ## Updating

-To update the localization after localization has been added to one or more components please follow the
-following steps:
+You need to extract changes in order to update localized text after setting up localization:

 ### Extracting

-First the new localizations need to be extracted from the components and this is done with the following
+Extract new sections marked for localization from the components with the following command: `npm run locale:extract`.
-command `npm run locale:extract`

-This will go through the entire project and get all the text that needs to be localized and puts them into
+This goes through the entire project to get all the text that needs to be localized, and places it into xlf files.
+One per locale.
-separate files for each localization.

-After the localization text is extracted, the text for every locale can be updated in the files that are in
+After the extraction process finishes, the text for every locale can be updated in the files located at: `src/data/i18n/locale/{locale}.xlf`.
-`src/data/i18n/locale/{locale}.xlf`.

 The contents of the file will look similar to this: